Localisation and community resilience in a time of transition.

 I imagine a future for my local community where everyone's economic and social wellbeing is supported by reciprocal relationships with other local people and with our local environment.
 I believe we could realise this vision quickly – and perhaps more naturally than many other regions.

-When I was young, I labelled this community as conservative.
-But things are changing fast.
-The wall outside my former primary school now displays a beautiful mural of the endangered Leadbeater’s Possum and Greater Glider.
-Before I became a campaigner for endangered species, I had no idea such astounding creatures lived in the forests of my childhood.
+Things are changing for the better already.
+When I was young, before I became a campaigner for endangered species, I had no idea about all the astounding creatures that lived in the forests of my childhood.
+But now the wall outside my former primary school now displays a beautiful mural of the endangered Leadbeater’s Possum and Greater Glider.
 It makes my heart leap to think that children here are now actively learning about the non-human animals that live alongside us.

 I was also never exposed to stories about the First People of this land.
 But sold-out NAIDOC events and the recent installation of a Taungurung artist's sculpture Dugaluk Ngarrgi in a town centre, is evidence of a community finally beginning to engage in truth telling.